dzaporozhets/microprojectapp/README.md

 The bare minimum for Rails app to work in production: `DATABASE_URL`, `RAILS_MASTER_KEY`.

+You can run `./bin/generate-env-vars` to generate some of the ENV variables for you.

 Below are all available ENV variables used by the app

 Database: